Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 #   All libraries to link MPI programs against.
 ```

-Up until this point, the comments section demonstrates, how to depend on MPI using the "old school"
+Up to this point, the comments section demonstrates how to depend on MPI using the "old school"
-way.
-The comments are fairly straightforward.
-Once the scripts are run, they set certain variables
+method.
+The comments are fairly straightforward: once the scripts are run, they set certain
-which we may use in our build scripts.
+variables which we may use in our build scripts.

 How do we run these find module scripts?
 We use the `find_package` command like this: